Step 2. Specify Credentials

 - From the Credentials list, select credentials to connect to the storage system.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right of the Credentials field to add the credentials.
 For more information, see Managing Credentials.

-- If you trust the server and want to connect to it, click Yes.
+- If you trust the server, click Continue.

-If you update the SSH key on the server, you must acknowledge the new key in the server connection settings.
-To do this, in the Storage Infrastructure view right-click the storage system, select Edit storage, pass through the Edit Server wizard and click Trust to acknowledge the new key.
+If you update the certificate or SSH key on the server, you must acknowledge the new certificate or SSH key in the server connection settings.
+To do this, in the Storage Infrastructure view right-click the storage system, select Edit storage, pass through the Edit Server wizard and click Trust.